Lia Vissi: Career

 Vissi participated in the Eurovision Song Contest twice.
 In 1979, she was a supporting singer for Elpida, representing Greece and 1984 saw Vissi participate in the Cypriot national song contest with the song "Chtes", which came second.

-Finally, in 1985 she represented Cyprus in the contest as a solo singer, singing her own composition To Katalava Arga, to which she also penned the lyrics.
-The Cypriot entry came 16th out of 19 songs, receiving 15 points, including 8 (rather than the usual maximum 12) from Greece.
-Cyprus also gave Greece only 8 points this year and total score of the Greek entry totaled 15, and thus Cyprus and Greece shared the sixteenth position.
+Finally, in 1985 she represented Cyprus in the contest as a solo singer, singing her own composition "To katalava arga", to which she also penned the lyrics.
+The Cypriot entry came 16th out of 19 songs, receiving 15 points.
 She took part in the 1991 Greek final for Eurovision, singing the anthem Agapa ti Gi.
 She was placed second behind Sophia Vossou.
 In 1992, Greek television decided not to televise the national final.
 Vissi submitted a song for consideration, Kapios, and found herself voted into second place yet again.

 In 2006, Vissi embarked on a political career, running for a seat in the House of Representatives of Cyprus in the 21 June elections.
 She represented the Democratic Rally in the Larnaca District but she was not elected.